-The Company purchases shares of its Ultimate Parent (Unilever N.V. shares and Unilever PLC ADRs) to settle share-based compensation awards and therefore considers its award programs to be cash-settled plans in these separate nonconsolidated financial statements.
+The Company purchases shares of its Ultimate Parent (Unilever PLC ADRs) to settle share based compensation awards and therefore considers its award programs to be cash-settled plans in these separate nonconsolidated financial statements.
 Accordingly, compensation expense determined under share-based compensation plans is adjusted at the end of each reporting period through profit and loss to reflect the fair value of the related liability.